 PRELUDE is available in three formats, all free:

-- a PDF — download here or a sample here;
+- as a PDF — download here or a sample here;

-- a “Made for iBooks” enhanced ebook (recommended), which you can read on an iPad, Mac, or iPhone (iOS 8.4 or later).
+- as a “Made for iBooks” enhanced ebook (recommended), to read on an iPad, Mac, or iPhone.

-A “book jacket” description, in case you would like to read one.
-Otherwise, skip to where PRELUDE begins—at CONTENTS, below.
+A “book jacket” description of PRELUDE, in case you’d like to read one.
+Otherwise (recommended), skip down this page a few inches to CONTENTS, where PRELUDE begins.

 PRELUDE helps us imagine how that will be.
 It describes the tiny drones’ arrival, and explores the consequences.
 Our senses of ourselves, our society, our civilization, and our world will be transformed.
-Our privacy, secrecy, intimacy, security, family life, community, government, commerce, jobs, education, entertainment, culture—all will change dramatically.
-How will we respond?
+Many things will change dramatically, including our privacy, secrecy, intimacy, security, family life, community, government, commerce, jobs, education, entertainment, and culture.
+How will we respond to that?
 Will we adapt?
 Can we?
-Will we gain or lose, or both?
+Will we gain, will we lose, or both?

 Might something like that really happen?
 Is it inevitable?
 Is it desirable?
-A minute of audio about that:
+A minute of audio about those questions:

 Scrolls 1 2 3 4 5 6